klojang4j/klojang-templates/README.md

 simply because the structure of the template reflects the structure of the data model.

-Note that this does not mean that _layout_ of the template must necessarily reflect the structure of the data model.
-The [label template](#using-nested-templates) shown above reflects the structure of the Person class, actually flattens it when rendered.
+Note that this does not mean that the _visual layout_ of the template must somehow reflect the structure of the data model.
+The [label template](#using-nested-templates) shown above reflects the structure of the `Employee` class, but visually it actually flattens the relationship between `Employee` and `Address`.

 ### Conditional Rendering